cydriclopez/go-post-json-passthru/README.md

 :
 ```

-#### 5.2 Run our Go server-side web app server
+#### 5.2 Run our Go server app

 The above command ***go install*** read our ***webserv*** web server app, compiled it, then generated the executable in the folder ***~/go/bin***.

 Make sure that the folder ***~/go/bin*** is in your path as [instructed here](https://github.com/cydriclopez/go-static-server#34-update-your-path).
 This is the default path where the Go compiler saves the executables generated from compiling your source code.

 It used to be that Go required the setting of the ***GOPATH*** environment variable to function properly.
 This is not anymore the case with the new Go module system.
-The file ***go.mod*** tags the folder as a module which is a collection of related packages.
+The file ***go.mod*** tags the folder as a module which is a collection of related packages/folders.

 When running ***webserv*** we feed it the relative folder ***../client/dist/primeng-quickstart-cli*** which is the location of the Angular compiled static files.
 The default port is :3000.